appsfire/Appsfire-custom-event-adaptors/iOS/AppsfireSDK-admob/README.md

 - Please visit our [online documentation](http://docs.appsfire.com/sdk/ios/integration-reference/Introduction) to learn how to integrate our SDK into your app.<br />
 - Check out the full [API specification](http://docs.appsfire.com/sdk/ios/api-reference/) to have a detailed understanding of our SDK.

+## Requirements
+In order to use the latest version of the AdMob adapter you will need the version [**v2.4.0**](https://github.com/appsfire/Appsfire-iOS-SDK/releases/tag/2.4.0) of the Appsfire SDK.

 ## Installation
 In order to get started, please be sure you've done the following:

 1. Registered on [Appsfire website](http://www.appsfire.com/) and accepted our Terms Of Use
-2. Registered your app on our [Dashboard](http://dashboard.appsfire.com/) and generated an SDK key for your app
+1. Registered your app on our [Dashboard](http://dashboard.appsfire.com/) and generated an SDK key for your app
-3. Grabbed our latest version of the SDK, either using CocoaPods, or downloading the SDK from our [Dashboard](http://dashboard.appsfire.com/app/doc)
+1. Grabbed our latest version of the SDK, either using CocoaPods, or downloading the SDK from our [Dashboard](http://dashboard.appsfire.com/app/doc)

-## Quick Start
+##Quick Start
-1. First you need to **install the Appsfire SDK** in order to use the Appsfire AdUnit.
+1. First you need to [**install the Appsfire SDK**](http://docs.appsfire.com/sdk/ios/integration-reference/Setup_Your_Project).
 If you are not familiar with it, you can take a look at the AdMob Mediation Demo project bundled in this package.

+1. In your Xcode project, **import** the following files :
+  - `AFAdMobCustomEventInterstitial/AFAdMobCustomEventInterstitial.h`
+  - `AFAdMobCustomEventInterstitial/AFAdMobCustomEventInterstitial.m`
+  - `AppsfireAdTimerView/AppsfireAdTimerView.h`
+  - `AppsfireAdTimerView/AppsfireAdTimerView.m`

-2. In your Xcode project, **import** the two following files : `AFAdMobCustomEventInterstitial.h` and `AFAdMobCustomEventInterstitial.m`.
-This is the pre-configured class which will be automatically instantiated by the AdMob SDK.
-The procedure to implement it is described in the [AdMob guide](https://developers.google.com/mobile-ads-sdk/docs/admob/mediation#ios-customevents).
+  `AFAdMobCustomEventInterstitial` is a pre-configured class which will be automatically instantiated by the AdMob SDK.
+The procedure to integrate it is described in the [AdMob guide](https://developers.google.com/mobile-ads-sdk/docs/admob/mediation#ios-customevents).

-3. On the AdMob web interface, **create a new network** in the Monetize section.
+1. On the AdMob web interface, **create a new network** in the Monetize section.
 A popup will be presented to you where you can pick a network, instead click on *Custom event* and enter `AFAdMobCustomEventInterstitial` in the *Class name* field.
-In the *Label* field enter something that will allow to easily indentify the Appsfire AdUnit.
+In the *Label* field enter something that will allow to easily identify the Appsfire AdUnit.
 In order to choose which Ad unit you want to display, you also need to add a *Parameter*.
 This is simply a JSON payload.

     You can specify the type of the Ad Unit with the `type` key and the 2 possible choices are:
     - `sushi`